dikortis/LetsTalkETC/Episodes/Episode_12.md

 proof of proofs in other words Vera block is a gateway to the proofing
-Network providing a very or the most efficient way to do the proofing right it's an aggregation so and ultimately it's life or death is going to depend on those block chains or utilities that its services so you know it's it's a Bible people for the people play inevitably we want to build it launched just set it free and see where it goes but that's
+Network providing a very or the most efficient way to do the proofing it's an aggregation so and ultimately it's life or death is going to depend on those blockchains or utilities that its services so you know it's a Bible people for the people play inevitably we want to build it launched just set it free and see where it goes but that's